 All prices are negotiable.
 In the popular markets like Sukawati in Bali, people would quote a price and then immediately ask you to bargain.
 Most of us Indians managed to buy stuff for 25-30% of the prices quoted initially.
 Indonesians like us, enjoy the game of haggling.
 It is a war of skills when it comes to bargaining in Indonesia – reminded me of Janpath in Delhi.
 However, this is restricted only to traditional markets.
 Shopping malls and high-end markets usually operate on fixed prices with very little margin for bargaining.

 Indonesian currency is also called Rupiah, not very different from ours.
 At the time of writing, our 1 Rs can get you about 200 Rupiah.
 Visiting Indonesia is your chance to live like a millionaire.
 To give you a feel of costs, a cup of tea or coffee on the roadside costs about IDR 5000.

 They have horse-drawn tongas though just a tourist attraction now.
-They have cycle rickshaws but slightly different from ours – the driver sits at the back.
+Then they have cycle rickshaws but slightly different from ours – the driver sits at the back.